MilkBowl/Administrate/README.txt

-	administrate.noaggro 		- makes mobs not aggro when the player is invisible administrate.invisible		- turns you invisible to players administrate.seeinvis		- allows a player to see invisible admins
+	administrate.noaggro 		- makes mobs not aggro when the player is invisible administrate.invisible		- turns you invisible to players administrate.seeinvis		- allows a player to see invisible admins administrate.status			- allows a player to get status of another player